Patchyst/Patchyst.github.io/_posts/2019-08-10-binaryintro.md

     print(bin(F))
 ```
 ## Bit Shifting
-Just like a Shift Cipher or Caeser Cipher you can shift bits to the left or right
+Just like a Shift Cipher or Caeser Cipher you can shift bits to the left or right using a convenient little operator:
 ```python
     A = 0b1110
     B = 0b0101